keguangzhang/cse15l-lab-reports/lab-report3.md

 **`grep -R`**\
-This command search for a string recursively in a directory.
+This command search for a string in recursively in a directory, which means that the command looks for the string in all files inside the directory provided.
+Both `grep -R` and `grep -r` search for the string recursively, but they are slightly different. `-R` follows all symbolic links which is a file that points to another file, while `-r` does not follow symbolic link unless it is on the command line.

 Example 1:
 I want to find out which file contains the word "Lucayans" in written_2 directory: